-This semester's chapel theme is Psalms for the Journey.
+This semester's chapel theme is Galatians: Always an Adventure.

-Rev. Tom Haugen, as well as numerous guest speakers, will present on this topic throughout the semester at a variety of campus gatherings.
-As we dive into the Psalms together, we pray that the Gordon community—students, faculty and staff alike—will join as one with the common vision of giving God the honor and glory He deserves.
+Rev. Tom Haugen, as well as other guest speakers, will present on this topic throughout the semester at a variety of campus gatherings.
+As we dive into Galatians, we pray that the Gordon community—students, faculty and staff alike—will join as one with the common vision of giving God the honor and glory He deserves.

-The chapel program at Gordon College allows the campus community to gather twice a week to learn together about the meaning, practice, and relevance of the Christian faith to the challenges of the contemporary world.
-Through worship, biblical teaching, and theological reflection, the chapel program seeks to equip students with a fuller understanding of the truth of the gospel and elemental doctrines of the Christian faith.
+The chapel program at Gordon College allows the campus community to gather twice a week to worship, study and apply God’s Word and how our faith in Jesus Christ intersects with the challenges of the contemporary world.
+Through worship through song, biblical teaching, and theological reflection, the chapel program seeks to equip students with a fuller understanding of the truth of the gospel and elemental doctrines of the Christian faith.

-Rev. Tom Haugen, Chaplain, will preach at chapel on Gordon Experience Day.Click to read more
+Rev. Tom Haugen, Chaplain, will continue the fall semester sermon series on Galatians,Click to read more